 Shipment bookings must be made at least 10 calendar days before the intended delivery date.
 Late bookings are rejected or incur surcharges.
 The booking must include shipment details, gross weight, dimensions, and intended delivery DC.

-Once booked, commercial documents must be submitted to UPS within 4 business days prior to the Estimated Time of Departure (ETD).
-Late document submission triggers a Delayed Document Notice from UPS, and submissions 7 or more business days late incur a $300 banking penalty.
-These penalties are separate from any supply chain delays and compound on every late shipment.
+Once booked, commercial documents must reach UPS within 4 business days prior to the Estimated Time of Departure (ETD).
+Miss the window and UPS issues a Delayed Document Notice.
+Go 7 or more business days late and you take a $300 banking penalty.

 Air Shipments and Pre-Approval

-All air shipments to Kroger must be approved by Kroger prior to shipping.
-The approval request must be sent to BookingApprovals@kroger.com with shipment details including origin, destination, weight, and cost.
-Shipping air freight without approval results in rejected shipments or chargebacks.
-The approval process typically takes 1 to 2 business days, so it must be factored into timeline planning.
+All air shipments to Kroger must be approved by Kroger before anything ships.
+Send the approval request to BookingApprovals@kroger.com with shipment details: origin, destination, weight, and cost.
+Shipping air freight without approval means rejected shipments or chargebacks.

 Distribution Center Delivery Requirements